cmvandrevala/more-than-equations/content/Physics/Lesson Plans/Ideal Lenses Lesson Plan.md

 ---
-layout: lesson-plan
 title: Ideal Lenses
-topics:
+tags:
+  - phy-122
+  - phy-202
+  - ideal-lenses
+  - algebra
+description: We will talk about the properties of images formed by ideal lenses.
+date: 2025-04-08
+---

+## 🔖 Topics

 - Ideal lenses
 - Lens makers equation
 - Focal length
 - Object distance and image distance
 - Magnification

-objectives:
+## 🎯 Objectives

-  - Describe the properties of an ideal mirror
+- Describe the properties of an ideal lens
-  - Calculate the properties of images formed by an ideal mirror
+- Calculate the properties of images formed by an ideal lens
-draft: true
----

 ## 📋 Sequence

 We will cover converging and diverging lenses, touching on the following details:

-* Positive / negative conventions
+- Positive / negative conventions
-* Object further out than the focal point
+- Object further out than the focal point
-* Object closer in than the focal point
+- Object closer in than the focal point
-* Object at the focal point
+- Object at the focal point

 ## 🖥️ Animations, Simulations, Activities